 content of the data set.
 Be careful with this option!

-All data in XLReporting can be exported to Excel, and imported from Excel where applicable.
-If
+All data in XLReporting can be exported to files (Excel, CSV, JSON), and imported from files

 You can also watch the tutorial